German submarine U-201: Fourth patrol

 Success continued to accompany U-201.
 Having departed Brest on 14 September 1941 she sank Runa, Lissa and Rhineland, all on 21 September.

 She then sank Cervantes on 27 September.
 This ship had four survivors from Ciscar on board.
-She also accounted for HMS Springbank, a Fighter catapult ship about 430 nmi west southwest of Cape Clear, southern Ireland on the same date.
+She also accounted for HMS Springbank a Fighter catapult ship about 430 nmi west southwest of Cape Clear, southern Ireland on the same date.
 One torpedo was seen to pass between Springbank and Leadgate, but two others sealed the British vessel's fate.

 The submarine's final victim on this patrol was Margareta, which went down southwest of Cape Clear.

 U-201 returned to Brest on 30 September.

 Fifth patrol

-On U-201's fifth sortie; she failed to find any targets.
+U-201's fifth sortie into western North Atlantic lasted 49 days without finding any targets.

 Sixth patrol

 U-201 commenced her sixth and longest patrol on 24 March 1942.
-Having departed Brest and crossed the Atlantic, she damaged the Argentinian and neutral Victoria about 300 nmi east of Cape Hatteras, North Carolina on 18 April.
+Having departed Brest and crossed the Atlantic, she damaged the neural Argentinian merchant Victoria about 300 nmi east of Cape Hatteras, North Carolina on 18 April.
 The crew, realizing that the ship, despite the torpedo strike, was not settling, decided to stay on board.
 The U-boat men saw the neutrality markings only after a second torpedo was fired and the submarine had surfaced.
-Victoria's complement then abandoned its vessel; U-201 reported its mistake to the BdU (U-boat headquarters) which ordered it to clear the area, which it did.
+Victoria's complement then abandoned the ship; U-201 reported its mistake to the BdU (U-boat headquarters) which ordered it to clear the area, which it did.

 USS Owl, an American minesweeper towing the barge YOG-38, picked up Victoria's distress signals and sent a boarding party across to the tanker to effect repairs.
 The ship reached New York on 21 April and after much legal wrangling, was repaired and requisitioned by the US government and returned to service in July.
 She survived the war.

 Three more ships went to the bottom on this patrol - Bris on 21 April, SS San Jacinto (1903) and Derryheen, both on 22 April.

 The boat returned to Brest on 21 May.

 Seventh patrol

-Patrol number seven was in tonnage terms, the boat's most successful.
+Patrol number seven was, in tonnage terms, the boat's most successful.
 Departing Brest on 27 June 1942, she operated in the eastern north Atlantic, sinking the Blue Star Liner Avila Star 90 nmi east of São Miguel in the Azores on 6 July.
 Casualties were increased when a torpedo exploded under a lifeboat that had just been lowered from the ship and the remaining lifeboats became separated, one spending 20 days at sea before being rescued and another being lost without trace.